 The Merseyside clubs will both stick to their Tiki-taka style but it will quickly be overwhelmed by a more attacking, classic style.
 The Goodison fans will be electric and the “traveling” Liverpudlians will scream their lungs out to attempt to create an Anfield atmosphere.
 Liverpool have a slight edge and I will give them the nod.
 2-1 to Liverpool with goals from Suarez and Henderson.
 In the end the game will come down to the reliability of Everton captain Jagielka and his back four.
 If they are able to stay steadfast in defense Everton may have a slim chance at a draw.

-Topics: Liverpool Football Club
+Tags: Liverpool Football Club